Dylan-Koh-02/SaaS-LMS-FullStack/README.md

 ### 3. Set Environment Variables

-Create a .env file and add the necessary variables:
+Create a .env file and add the necessary variables (ref. to .env.local.example)

-Soon to be updatedon

 ### 4. Run the App Locally